Gondolav/gondolav.github.io/index.md

 We also observed earlier that a lower risk was related to a higher fail rate.
 We will verify and deepen this assumption with the following analysis, and draw the appropriate conclusions.

-## V. Profiling the neighbourhoods through their results
+# Profiling the neighbourhoods through their results

 Another very interesting feature present in the inspections is their **results**.
 We decided to focus on the two main possible results: **pass** and **fail**.
 We can now portray the community areas by their percentage of successful inspections and get the following map: